stormreaever/town-gen/readme.md

-# ReadMe
+# Medieval Town Generator

 ## About

-Generates place names.
+Generate place names that would be at home in a pseudo-medieval England.

+This app builds names by combining common syllables from real places.

-Uses syllables inspired by the below link.
+Most of the syllables are from the below link.

 https://en.wikipedia.org/wiki/List_of_generic_forms_in_place_names_in_the_United_Kingdom_and_Ireland